budimanfajarf/web/content/portfolio/nomadenworker.md

 ## My Role & Responsibility

-This project was the Agency’s project where i work fulltime in Hubton.
+This project was the Agency’s project where i work fulltime in Hubton Indonesia.
 My role here is a Backend Developer.

 ## The Process

 1. Create Database Design

+   The reason why we create a database design is to make sure the old data can be migrated to the new database, but also capable to handle new requirements.
+I'm responsible for the database design, I create it using [dbdiagram.io](https://dbdiagram.io/), designing all tables and columns we need, including the relationships between them.

 1. Create Migrator for migrate data from WordPress to Laravel
 1. Build the new Content Management System (CMS)
 1. Build the RESTful API